 All throughout this time the personal challenges were continuing and work was a matter of literal survival.
 At one point, had it not been for the Government loan, the business would have been bankrupt.
 Income was – only just, and only occasionally – paying the bills.
 I was grateful of course that I had any income at all, but the changes meant losses for many of our suppliers and my team, who for almost all of them, had to find new jobs.
 We continued to try to create new services and products, and seek alternative ways to run the business.
 A lot of work went into making the experience days and workshops socially distance-compliant, only for the restrictions and lockdowns to put an end to those through the summer with only two of them running.
 But positivity and learning lessons was the flag we were flying.
 The world was a strange enough place as it was, without more negativity and focusing on the bad things, so we chose instead to seek something positive and in the absence of that, to learn a lesson – which in turn, became a positive.

 A few more weeks of the whirlwind romance, the end came as quickly as it began in an utterly traumatic and emotional end.
-Bereft and with searing heartbreak and grief, and desperate for answers, I began intensive therapy to address things that needed to have been addressed many years before.
-It was too late for the relationship, and my heart still aches.
+It turned out I had been dating a narcissist and been taken in by the dishonesty.
 Adapting to life alone once again, Marley was impacted, too, as he went from adapting to losing Zeus, to then adapting to losing a new playmate.
 For about two weeks he just wasn’t himself, and for most of the day simply laid on his bed.
 I often wonder why we have the gift of hindsight; I’d rather have foresight and not make the mistakes in the first place.
 Perhaps that is a life skill we all could work on more: to reflect on our past, learn from it, build on it, and use it to strengthen our own foresight.
 Not entirely practical, but a positive thing to aim towards.
-I’m a better person for the relationship I lost – not because of losing it, but for the things I learnt; how much I grew and developed as a person, and the way the person positively challenged me.
-I’ve got a lot to thank them for.
+I’m a better person for the relationship I lost – not because of losing it, but for the things I learnt; how much I grew and developed as a person.

 Shortly after, the second cancer scare came in a different form and would result in surgery.
 Thankfully benign, for the next few weeks I was sore and unable to do much while I recovered.
 By this point I was almost entirely emotionally numb.
 Anything could happen to me now and it simply wouldn’t phase me.
 The roof started leaking and I had to take the people who nailed a cable across the roof causing it to leak to court.
 The constant barrage of challenges was launching at me in waves and in the bleakest of moments, of which there were many, when nothing really seemed to have any meaning any more without all the things I’d lost and loved: my job, my dog, people, passion – purpose… the one thing that kept me going were my friends.
 2020 has been the year that showed me unequivocally what truly remarkable friends I have and how important connections are to us.
 Terry and Nicky turned up out of the blue having driven almost two hours to be with me.
 Richard drove up for London “for a chat”; my best friend Kate got in her car and drove two hours to stay with me for the weekend; Caroline gently as always sending poignant and sage wisdom and comfort; Richard and Andy almost daily check in with me – these people, and more, offering love and support.
 We’ve all got these people in our lives if we let them in.
 At times it has felt as though I’m stood in the middle of an empty wooden shack; the doors and windows burst open and a mighty gale blowing through as I try to hold on.
 They came in those winds, and mightily closed the doors and windows offering relief.